 4D History/Politics & Current Events check reveals basics about the Baron's death.
 Gilbert was a violent drunk who wasn't much liked by anyone.
 Baroness Margaret was known for treating the locals fairly and with compassion.
 Her great grief after the accident was surprising.
 Perhaps she had intense feelings for the old drunk against all reason.
 The baroness haven't been seen since.

 As always, be ready to improvise; the characters might have unexpected ideas.

 Sheriff Miguel One-Eye is a stern, loyal lawman.
-He is a realist and aware that the Empire is not as perfect as it could be.
+He is pragmatic and aware that the Empire is not as perfect as it could be.
 Regardless, he has sworn to upheld the law and defend the people.
 In his eye, even flawed justice is better than no justice.
 The sheriff is originally from the Coast of Ash, where he saw plenty of gang violence and lawlessness.
-He has sworn to never allow Greenville to fall to a such sorry state.
+He has sworn to never allow Greenville fall into a such sorry state.

 Miguel is about 40 with a scarred, bearded face and a large leather eye-patch.
 He has a dark sense of humor.
 The general foolishness of humanity can no longer surprise him, no matter what.